wvchallenges/se-challenge-expenses/README.md

  2. `com.waveapps.sechallenge.conroller`: contains the controller classes for the upload service
  3. `com.waveapps.sechallenge.dataReader`: contains the interfaces and implementations of the classes needed to read the  data
  4. `com.waveapps.sechallenge.model`: contains the JPA entities
- 5. `com.waveapps.sechallenge.repository`: contains the Spring repositories for DB access
+ 5. `com.waveapps.sechallenge.repository`: contains the Spring repository classes for DB access
 2. `src/main/resources`: this folder is actually empty (created by default by Maven)
 3. `src/test/java`: contains the unit tests
 4. `src/test/resources`: the resources needed for the unit tests